 For waterless hard-cooked eggs, place a wet paper towel on the bottom of the pan, add the eggs, and place the lid on.
 Again, cook on medium heat until a vapor seal is formed and the lid spins, then turn to low.
 With the cover on, cook for 13 – 15 minutes for hard eggs, 7 – 8 minutes for medium, and 5 minutes for soft.

-Although stainless steel is not 100% perfect for everybody, I consider it one of the safest cookware materials.
-That is why I was so happy to receive a stainless steel slow cooker from 360 Cookware along with a pie pan and a cookie sheet.
+To sum up, although stainless steel is not 100% perfect for everybody, I consider it one of the safest cookware materials.
+That is why I am happy to own and use a 360 Cookware set, including 4-quart slow cooker set, a pie pan, a large cookie sheet, a 7-inch fry pan, an 8-inch covered fry pan, and an 8.5-inch fry pan as well as their sister brand Liberty Tabletop flatware (IREAD25 for 25% off).
 I’m very happy with their performance and easy care.
 So far, I haven’t had any issues with sticking food, and I do not even use parchment paper for baking cookies.

-To ensure a long life for your stainless steel cookware, I encourage you to read the Use & Care Guide first.
+To ensure a long life for your stainless steel cookware, I encourage you to read the 360 Cookware pots and pans Use & Care Guide first.
 In addition to care instructions, it elaborately explains how to cook various kinds of food with Vapor® Seal technology.
 It is a waterless and oil-free cooking method that uses the moisture from the food and keeps it trapped in the pan.
 This technology allows you to cook food without oil in stainless steel pots and pans instead of potentially harmful non-stick cookware.
-You can buy 360 Cookware best stainless steel cookware and bakeware, including baking sheets, on their website.
-Please use the IREAD code to get a 20% discount.